blocksds/sdk/docs/content/tutorial/advanced/video_capture/index.md

   - The contents of VRAM banks A, B, C or D as a 16-bit background.
   - Data stored in main RAM transferred to the display with a special DMA copy.

-Before learning how to use the video capture component, we need to understand how the additional video modes work.
+There are some advanced ways to do video capture, like blending a user-provided framebuffer with the output of the video engines.
+We will start with easier examples that don't combine multiple inputs, and see some more advanced examles later.

-The sub graphics engine doesn't support 3D, video capture or the special video display modes.
+However, before learning how to use the video capture system, we need to understand how the additional video modes work.
+They are required for some advanced configurations that involve video capture.

 ## 3. Special video display modes